dnanexus/dnanexus-example-applets/docs/_posts/2017-08-06-samtools_count_git_sh.md

 ...
   }
 ```
-`execDepends` value is a JSON array of dependencies to resolve before the applet src code is run.
+[`execDepends`](https://wiki.dnanexus.com/Execution-Environment-Reference?q=execDepends#Software-Packages) value is a JSON array of dependencies to resolve before the applet src code is run.
 In this applet we specify the following git fetch dependency for htslib and SAMtools.
 Dependencies are resolved in the order they're specified.
 Here we **must** specify htslib first, before samtools `build_commands`, due to newer versions of SAMtools being dependent on htslib.
-An overview of the each property in a dependency:
+An overview of the each property in the git dependency:

 * `package_manager` - Details the type of dependency and how to resolve.  [supplementary details](https://wiki.dnanexus.com/Execution-Environment-Reference#Software-Packages).
 * `url` - Must point to the server containing the repository.
 In this case, a github url.